Tallwave/Gliphy/README.md

 # Installation without Cocoapods
 Take all of the files in the `Gliphy/Core` folder and copy them into your project.

+# Notes
+Xcode 7.3 and 7.3.1 has a bug where the simulator does not catch the `UIContentSizeCategoryDidChangeNotification` that Gliphy relies on.
+It works fine on device.
+[There is a radar filed here](http://www.openradar.me/radar?id=6083508816576512).

 # License
 MIT license.
 See `LICENSE` for more details.